magicalsoup/CCC-Junior-Prep/Lesson6 Simple-Intermediate Math/README.md

 ```

 ### Median
 - Takes the middle 1 or 2 numbers, from a sorted list if the length of the list is even, take the 2 numbers and take the average:
 ``` 1 2 3 4 5 6 7 8 9 10 ```
-- As you can see, the list is already sorted, since the length is even, we take the 2 middle numbers.
+- As you can see, the list is already sorted, since the length is even, we take the 2 middle numbers:
 ``` 1, 2, 3, 4, (5, 6), 7, 8, 9, 10 ```
-- Get the average (5 + 6) / 2 = ``` 5.5 ```
+- Get the average (5 + 6) / 2 = ``` 5.5 ```.
-- As you can see, the median can be the same as the mean, but its not always true.
+- As you can see, the median can be the same as the mean, but it's not always true.

 #### Pseudo code for getting the median
 ```